Best-selling cars 2022: the UK’s top 10 most popular models

 The latest figures reveal the UK's best-selling cars in 2022 so far…

-2021 was an unpredictable year for the car industry and the latest car registration figures from the Society of Motor Manufacturers and Traders (SMMT) confirm the shocks will only keep coming in the UK’s top 10 best-selling cars list during 2022.
+2021 was an unpredictable year for the car industry, and recent car registration figures from the Society of Motor Manufacturers and Traders (SMMT) confirm that the shocks are continuing to affect the UK’s top 10 best-selling cars list as we plough on through 2022.

-Diesel continues to be on a downward trend, dropping by 55.2 per cent in comparison to 2021 so far and taking just a 5.6 per cent share of total sales.
+Diesel continues on a downward trend, dropping by 50.8% compared to 2021 figures so far, taking up just a 6.1 per cent share of total UK car sales.
+Petrol models also dropped by 25.1% compared to the previous year, but still represent 45.6% of new car registrations.

-In terms of individual model sales, the last year's best-selling car, the Vauxhall Corsa, is still leading the way for 2022 so far with the Kia Sportage following in second place and the Ford Puma taking third spot.
+In terms of individual model sales, the last year's best-selling car, the Vauxhall Corsa, is still leading the way for 2022 so far with the Ford Puma following in second place and the Nissan Qashqai taking the third spot.

 The UK's best-selling cars for 2022

-There’s still a long way to go before we crown Britain’s best-selling car for 2022.
-The Vauxhall Corsa topped the chart by over 6,000 units last year and it's made an excellent start to the year with key rival like the Ford Fiesta and Volkswagen Polo not making it into the top 10.
+There’s still a long way to go before the Vauxhall Corsa is crowned as Britain’s best-selling car for 2022.
+However, the supermini leads the list for the first half of the year with key rivals such as the Ford Fiesta and Volkswagen Polo not even making it into the top 10.

 We were so impressed by the Hyundai Tucson when it launched last year that we gave it the coveted ‘Mid-size SUV of the Year’ title at our New Car Awards.
 The Tucson’s more premium approach may even bring in a new clientele in 2022, our Tucson long-term test car certainly ticked all the right boxes as a family SUV.